AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 These external accounts can be used to import or export data to Adobe Campaign using a **[!UICONTROL Transfer file]** workflow activity.

-:[!DNL :arrow_upper_right:]: Learn more about File transfer in workflows in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/event-activities/file-transfer.html)
+[!DNL :arrow_upper_right:] Learn more about File transfer in workflows in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/event-activities/file-transfer.html)

 * **FTP and SFTP**